Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GT 640 DDR3 will be 49% faster than the GeForce 9600 GSO 384MB in general, due to its higher bandwidth. (explain)
+Memory BandwidthTheoretically, the GeForce GT 640 DDR3 should be much faster than the GeForce 9600 GSO 384MB overall. (explain)

-Texel RateThe GeForce GT 640 DDR3 will be just a bit (about 9%) better at texture filtering than the GeForce 9600 GSO 384MB. (explain)
+Texel RateThe GeForce GT 640 DDR3 will be a little bit (approximately 9%) more effective at anisotropic filtering than the GeForce 9600 GSO 384MB. (explain)

-Pixel RateIf running with high levels of AA is important to you, then the GeForce GT 640 DDR3 is a better choice, by a large margin. (explain)
+Pixel RateIf using a high screen resolution is important to you, then the GeForce GT 640 DDR3 is superior to the GeForce 9600 GSO 384MB, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison